terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/dependency-permutation-testing.md

 - **Failed Tests**: Detailed error information for each failure, including:
   - Test configuration (which addons were enabled/disabled)
   - Complete error messages for debugging
-  - Categorized error types (validation, deployment, configuration, runtime)
+  - Categorized error types (validation, transient, runtime)
 - **Failure Pattern Analysis**: Groups failures by common causes for quick scanning
 - **Resource Prefix Information**: For correlating with logs if needed